orlandomelchor/eoh-2018/README.md

-EOH-2018: Sound visualization for EOH electronic band.
+EOH-2018: Sound visualization for EOH electronic band
 ================================================
+This is an old project presented at UIUC for EOH-2018 that was last maintained by mlchrln2.
+Some demonstrations are included to get an idea of where this project was going.
+The rest of this project is private and has moved over to mlchrln2's GitLab account @SimplySymplectic88.
+Another spin off project is in the making in Github named BeyondMIDI.
+Check there for more updates on this project.

 Dependencies:
 ------------